kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 though the effectiveness depends on the probability of clients reestablishing the connections using the same server name and application protocol.

-To resolve these isssues, this document defines a QUIC frame that carries a token that is valid for the server's address tuple, rather than the server's name and the selected application protocol.
+To resolve these issues, this document defines a QUIC frame that carries a token that is valid for the server's address tuple, rather than the server's name and the selected application protocol.

 A server includes the identifier of the congestion controller in the token it offers, and when the client establishes another connection to the same server